OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/SetGeoLayerViewEventHandler/SetGeoLayerViewEventHandler.md

 The resulting application event handlers can then use the event handler properties defined by this command to implement functionality.
-For example, a property can be defined to tell the application what "template" view to display when a map layer feature is moused over or clicked on.
+For example, a property can be defined to tell the application what "template" view to display when a map layer feature is hovered over or clicked on.
 A point layer for streamflow stations might implement an event handler for the following types, and multiple event handlers can e added for a GeoLayerView.